-The Project has a maximum hydraulic capacity of 23,320 cubic feet per second (cfs) for a maximum production of 94 MW of actual electric production.
+The Project has a maximum hydraulic capacity of 23,320 cfs for a maximum production of 94 MW of actual electric production.
 The Project typically generates 450,000 to 500,000 MWh of electricity annually based on available river flows.

 River flows not passing through the plant are passed through the spillgates or over the spillway of the dam.
-The Project has a minimum flow requirement of 6,000 cfs that must be always maintained
+Generally, the Project has a minimum flow requirement of 6,000 cfs that must be always maintained (unless inflows dropbelow 6,000 cfs).